sdntmn/sdntmn/README.md

 ### 👨‍💻 About Me :
 - :telescope: I work as a technologist in a company.
 - :seedling: The first steps in learning IT technologies 2020.
-Completed web development course at YaPracticum 01.2022.
+Graduated from the web development course at Yapracticum 01.2022.
 - :zap: In my free time I continue to study new technologies, study English, read articles on IT.
 - :handshake: I am looking for my first job in IT.
 - :mailbox: How to reach me: [![Telegram Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Telegram&logoColor=white)](href="https://t.me/sdntmn")